Phillies obtained Hayes from the Indians in exchange for a five-player/prospect package

 As for the trade, old “5-for-1” was a win for the Phillies in the end.
 An examination of those dealt away for him shows that Trillo called it a career soon after the deal.
 All three of Vukovich, Baller, and Willard were inconsequential as MLB players.
 Only Franco enjoyed success and longevity.
 But Hayes ultimately out-performed him and the Indians dealt Franco away to Texas eventually.

 In the end, Von Hayes became a symbol for everything that was going wrong with the Philadelphia Phillies as the 1980’s moved from early-decade glory to an end-of-decade bottoming out.

-That decline coincided with his, and Juan Samuel‘s, presence as key players.
+That decline coincided with he and Juan Samuel‘s presence as key players.
 But it would be hard to blame that decline on either of them.
 Hayes was one of the few consistent bright spots during that largely dark era of Philadelphia Phillies baseball.